Employment With Killeen Police Department

 Equal Employment Opportunity

 The Killeen Police Department is committed to hiring a well-qualified workforce that reflects the diversity within our city.
 We have prepared an Equal Employment Opportunity Utilization Report (PDF) outlining our strategy to attain this goal.
-For more information regarding employment as a Police Officer with the Killeen Police Department, please contact the Personnel Resource Officer:
+For more information regarding employment as a Police Officer with the Killeen Police Department, please contact the Recruiting Office:

 Officer K. Harris, Personnel Resource Officer

 Email the Recruiting Office